benmliang/before-coding/README.md

 Add sublime to commend line:

 	ln -s /Applications/Sublime\ Text\ 2.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl

+Try this to see your commend line for sublime is all set or not:

+	subl .

 ## 4.5 Install Oh-My-Zsh

 A community-driven framework for managing your zsh configuration.
-Includes 120+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, macports, etc), over 120 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community. <http://twitter.com/ohmyzsh>
+Includes 120+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, macports, etc), over 120 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community. <https://github.com/robbyrussell/oh-my-zsh>

 	curl -L https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh | sh